 So, To Measure the River Discharge, we require

-So, To Calculate Area of Flow of River Discharge, we can use following Methods
+So, To Calculate the Area of Flow of River Discharge, we can use the following Methods

 Simple Segment Method to Calculate River Discharge

-In this Method, the whole Width of River is divided into a number of Segment at Length, say L1, L2, L3 (Length of Segments) and at Depth say d1,d2,d3 (mean Depth of Segment).
+In this method, the whole Width of the River is divided into a number of Segments at Length, say L1, L2, L3 (Length of Segments), and at Depth say d1,d2,d3 (mean Depth of Segment).

 Simpson’s Rule for River Discharge

-In this Method, the whole Width of River is divided into an even number of equal Segments, so that there is an odd number of Depths taken at the end of each Segment.
+In this method, the whole Width of the River is divided into an even number of equal Segments, so that there is an odd number of Depths taken at the end of each Segment.

 Average Velocity of Flow

-The Velocity is Calculate by dividing the distance traveled by the Float by the time taken to travel that distance.
+The Velocity is Calculated by dividing the distance traveled by the Float by the time taken to travel that distance.

 Another is a Hallow Metallic Sphere which is heavier than Water is suspended from the former by a Wire or String, connecting the two Floats, in such that, the Lower Metallic Float is at Depth of 6/10 of the Total Depth of Flow, as the Average Velocity of Flow exists at a Depth of 6/10 to the Total Depth.